Create an association shop in Switzerland: sell merch, tickets and courses online

 approx. 1.3–2.5 % (PSP fee)

-approx. 1.3–2.5 % (included in the subscription)
+approx. 1.3–2.5 % (included in plan)

-None (but no payment integrated either)
+None (but no integrated payment either)

 Payment methods